RonnyldoSilva/Install-and-Training-Tesseract-4-OCR-Opencv/README.md

 ### Install Leptonica 1.74
 #### Install it from source code

-1. Download the source code from Leptonica
+1. Download the source code from [Leptonica](http://www.leptonica.com/download.html).

-2. Following the instructions to install it.
+2. Following the instructions to install it, extract it:

 ```
-sudo tar -cd le	xf leptonica-1.76.0.tar.gz

 cd leptonica-1.76.0

 sudo ./configure